FAQS

 Scholarships of € 10,500 (covering the third and fourth installments of the total four-part tuition fee) are available for all the Master in Fashion Management, 2026.
 This amount represents 50% of the total cost of the Master's program.

-The attribution of scholarships takes place before the beginning of the course, considering both income and merit criteria, by the Academic Commission.
+The evaluation and eventual attribution of a scholarship takes place before the beginning of the Master, considering both income and merit criteria, by the Academic Commission.
 The admission to the Master is independent from the grant of any scholarship.

 The scholarships are aimed at both Italian citizens and foreigners who wish to attend the Masters of the Italian Institute of Fashion Management.

 The application for scholarship should be submitted by the deadline of enrollment of the Master.
-For the Masters 2026, there are two deadlines: August 31 and November 30, 2025.
+For the Masters 2026, there are 4 deadlines: June 30, August 31, September 30 and November 30, 2025 (final deadline).

 FOR ITALIAN CITIZENS